kevin-kuhn/front-end-plataforma/README.md

 ### Scripts

-No diretório do proojeto, executar:
+No diretório do projeto, executar:

 ### `yarn install`